-At the fork you stopped at head north along a trail to find an encampment of circus-folk.
+From this last encounter, continue following the road south until you reach a fork, at which turn southeast and follow the road as it leads you east to a bridge.
+Cross it and keep going east until you shortly find a trail to the north, which will lead to an encampment of circus-folk.
 Among them is a merchant, who is rather obsessed with Gwent.
 Finally, a kindred spirit!
-If you beat him at Gwent you’ll win his unique "Schirru" card, an 8 Strength Hero Card for the Scoia’tael deck that has a "Scorch" effect similar to "Villentretenmerth", save it affects Siege Unit Cards, not Close Combat Unit Cards.
+If you beat him at Gwent you’ll win his unique “Schirru” card, an 8 Strength Hero Card for the Scoia’tael deck that has a “Scorch” effect similar to “Villentretenmerth”, save it affects Siege Unit Cards, not Close Combat Unit Cards.
 A very worthy addition to your Scoia’tael deck.

 On top of that he happens to sell a mess of cards, including the leader cards “Emhyr Var Emreis, Invader of the North” and “Foltest, Son of Medell” , two copies of “Gaunter O’Dimm: Darkness” , which are 4 Strength “Muster” cards that can go in any deck, the “Barclay Els” card, a 6 Strength card with “Agile”, a “Dol Blathanna Scout” card, another 6 Strength card with “Agile”, the “Siege Technician” card, a 0 Strength “Medic” card for Nilfgaardian decks, and a “Mahakaman Defender” card.
 It’s a good bit of power for Scoia’tael decks, and those “Gaunter O’Dimm: Darkness” cards will start to get interesting when you collect more of them.